tomstowell99/Pewlett-Hackard-Analysis/README.md

           ![](https://github.com/tomstowell99/Pewlett-Hackard-Analysis/blob/main/Data/Bin%20of%20ages.png)

-          * Finally we looked at which department would be impacted most by retirements.
-All areas are importand we feel we should initially focus on development as               this will have the longest lasting impact on our pipeling of product.
+          * Finally we looked at which departments would be impacted most by retirements.
+All areas are important but we feel we should initially focus on development             as this will have the longest lasting impact on our pipeling of product.

             ![](https://github.com/tomstowell99/Pewlett-Hackard-Analysis/blob/main/Data/Impacted%20departments.png)

+            We look forward to your follow up questions.